lsiv568/package-tree/INSTRUCTIONS.md

 **If you are having trouble let us know and we will compile a binary for your environment!**

-To run the test suíte, first make sure your server is up and listening on port `8080`.
+To run the test suite, first make sure your server is up and listening on port `8080`.
 Then execute the following command:

 ```
 $ ./package-tree-test
 ```

-The tool will first tests for correctness, then try a robustness test.
+The tool will first test for correctness, then try a robustness test.
 Both should pass before you submit your solution to the challenge, and once they both pass you will see a message like this:

 ```
 ================